PeterCamilleri/CX16/quirks/memory.md

 can slow down the transit of signals making the system marginal or non-functional.
 I have seen no detailed schematics, but the Commander X 16 prototype seems to have a lot of devices connected and the large PCB means that circuit traces will be long and most likely convoluted.
+Even the preference for through hole parts versus surface mount is a factor as they generally have higher package capacitances.

 Computing this time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
 This is why it is rare to